Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/workspaces/index.md

     ```

-## Entities in different workspaces can have the same name!
+## Use the same name with different workspaces

 Different teams—belonging to different workspaces—are allowed to give any
 name to their entities.
 To provide an example of that, let's say that Teams A and